 A person who believes that they may be an unlawful non-citizen or otherwise subject to deportation should obtain legal advice before attending an interview with an officer of DIBP.

 Where a person is detained under the Migration Act and is in the “migration zone” (namely, Australia), the person responsible for such detention must afford all reasonable facilities for obtaining legal advice or taking legal proceedings (s 256).
 However, if a person has been refused immigration clearance at a port or airport, and has been detained, there is no obligation to allow facilities for legal advice or the making of a visa application before removal (s 198).

-An unlawful non-citizen who has been detained may apply for a bridging visa which, if granted, has the effect of releasing them from detention (usually pending consideration of the grant of a substantive visa) (s 196(1)(c) Migration Act).
+An unlawful non-citizen who has been detained may apply for a bridging visa that, if granted, has the effect of releasing them from detention (usually pending consideration of the grant of a substantive visa) (s 196(1)(c) Migration Act).
 Where an eligible non-citizen in immigration detention applies for a bridging visa (class E), and the minister does not make a decision within two working days to either grant or refuse it, the non-citizen is taken to have been granted a bridging visa at the end of that period and must be released from detention (s 75(1)).